 \subsection{Contributions}

+The development proceeds in three steps.
+We first ask which symplectic maps preserve Legendre duality, a question of geometry.
+We then ask which Hamiltonians generate those maps, a question of dynamics.
+We finally construct the reservoirs that realize them, a question of neural networks.
+The contributions of this paper and its contents are outlined as follows:

-The contributions of this paper and its contents are outlined as follows: \begin{itemize} \item In Section~\ref{sec:domain}, we introduce the notion of Legendre dynamics (LD): stochastic processes whose parameter trajectories evolve on (possibly time varying) Legendre graphs $L_{\psi_k} = \{(q,p) : p = {{d}}\psi_k(q)\}$.
-We show that this framework covers, in particular, linear time-invariant Gaussian process regression (LTI-GPR) and Ornstein-Uhlenbeck (OU) processes under a single structural invariant, namely Legendre duality between primal and dual coordinates. \item In Section~\ref{sec:symplectic}, we construct the notion of Symplectic Reservoir (SR) with Hamiltonian origin that governs the feature-space dynamics, and later show how this dynamics preserves the Legendre structure.
+\begin{itemize} \item In Section~\ref{sec:domain}, we introduce the notion of Legendre dynamics (LD): stochastic processes whose parameter trajectories evolve on (possibly time varying) Legendre graphs $L_{\psi_k} = \{(q,p) : p = {{d}}\psi_k(q)\}$.
+We show that this framework covers, in particular, linear time-invariant Gaussian process regression (LTI-GPR) and Ornstein-Uhlenbeck (OU) processes under a single structural invariant, namely Legendre duality between primal and dual coordinates.